Guidelines for Admission

 Applicants for the PhD are strongly encouraged to apply by January 15 to receive full consideration for funding, though applications will be accepted through February 15.
 MA applications will be accepted through March 1, though earlier submission (preferably by February 15) is encouraged.

 We encourage applicants to visit our department at any stage of the application process.
-Please contact the graduate director at This email address is being protected from spambots.
-You need JavaScript enabled to view it.and let us know when you will be in the area.
+Please contact the graduate director at

 All application materials should go to Rutgers Graduate Admissions (https://gradstudy.rutgers.edu/).
 PhD applicants, go here to begin the application process; MA applicants, go here; MAT applicants, go here.
 (Note that some of the deadlines listed on the Graduate Admissions site may be out of date; please follow the deadlines listed on this page.)